ning905/ning905/README.md

 <h1 align="left">Hi 👋, I'm Ning.
 Welcome to my GitHub!</h1>
 <h3 align="left">A passionate full-stack developer based in UK</h3>

-- 🌱 I’m currently in a 6-month **full-stack development** training bootcamp
+- 🌱 I just graduated from a 6-month **full-stack development** training bootcamp

 - 🔍 Looking for roles as a **Junior Developer**

-- 👨‍💻 I’m looking forward to learn **Python** after the course
+- 👨‍💻 I’m looking forward to learn **Python** in the future

 - 🎓 MA Translation and Interpreting Studies